Architect, Francesca Lewis says our lockdown experiences can, and should, inform senior living designs for the better.

 I can remember when we first moved in, a dear, sweet lady said, “It takes me about an hour to go down and buy a loaf of bread.
 Five minutes to buy the loaf of bread and the rest of the hour to talk to people.

 This all begs the inevitable question; what happens when we become less physically able?
 Of course there are physical interventions that we can take to make our home more accessible.
 We are all likely to need hand rails, variable height kitchen worktops and easy-turn taps at some point.

 But only a small proportion of our existing housing stock is suitable for accessibility needs.
 Why does our built environment gradually restrict how we live – and enjoy – our lives?
 It is critical that we start ‘building for life’, and that means homes that can adapt to our evolving needs.

 All of this shows there is no ‘the elderly’ and ‘us.’
 We are all people.
 We all enjoy being able to live in homes that enable us to be independent, to feel a connection with the outdoors, and know that we’re not alone.
 These small desires to accommodate our health and wellbeing are intrinsic to us all.

 We are learning now more than ever, when health and wellbeing has become a national priority; that we can find joy in the smallest of things and the sense of community, both of which are so simple to account for in design.
 This will be fundamental to designing a ‘house for life’ and I know we can all take our lockdown experiences, no matter our age, to inform our senior living designs for the better.

-Francesca is a Senior Living architect and advocate for health and wellbeing.
-If you have any questions, get in touch.
-Or head over to our Inhabitant page to hear more from Bournville Garden inhabitants Jane, Keith and Norma.
+Author, Francesca Lewis works on our Specialist Living team.
+Head over to our Inhabitant page to hear more from Bournville Garden inhabitants Jane, Keith and Norma.